-Sulforaphane for diabetics is a complex subject but the bottom line is that vegetables like broccoli, cabbage and radishes have the scientifically proven property of increasing the ability of the liver to take up glucose, and raise the glycogen content in cells.
+Sulforaphane for diabetics is a complex subject; but the bottom line is that vegetables like broccoli, cabbage and radishes have the scientifically-proven property of increasing the ability of the liver to take up glucose, and raise the glycogen content in our cells.

-This alleviates insulin resistance, a key factor in diabetics in which the cells have a limited ability to absorbe glucose from the blood stream.
+This helps to alleviate insulin-resistance, a key factor in diabetics in which our cells have a limited ability to absorbe glucose from the blood stream.

 The take-home from sulforaphane for diabetics is that we should all eat more of these vegetables if we want to live long in the land.

 It's found in all cruciferous vegetables like kale and other green leafy vegetables.

 Diabetes affects roughly one in twelve people worldwide, but in South Africa and America it's about 50% higher.
 Chronic excessive refined-carbohydrate consumption is the chief culprit; chocolate cake, commercial bread and colas.

 Branching or sprouting broccoli as it is sometimes called has even greater amounts of sulforaphane for diabetics; and the plant goes on bearing for months if you pick the florets regularly.

 Another advantage for me is that as you wander through the garden, forest bathing as I call it, plucking florets for a broccoli soup, you have undisturbed time to contemplate the events of the day and the meaning of life.